 What stinks is that once you put a bandage over a hurt (or hurts) with denial or addictions (like food, drugs, workaholism, alcohol, shopping, co-dependency, pornography, etc.), that bandage has to come off eventually in order for the wound underneath to ever completely heal.
 And, taking off a bandage really hurts, doesn't it?
 Sometimes the bandage has been on so long we don't even know what we started trying to cover up in the first place.

 What are your hurts?
 What is your bandage?
 Do you recognize them?
 Of course, God wants to be our ultimate healer.
-He wants to be the kind of bandage that comes with the antiseptic built in to speed the healing process even if he cannot erase the scars.
-Do we let him be the bandage or do we keep turning to our own bandages?
+The Creator wants to be the kind of bandage that comes with the antiseptic built in to speed the healing process even if he cannot erase the scars.
+Do we let God be the bandage or do we keep turning to our own bandages?

 Rev. Ken Edwards Baptizing Drew, 2004